bitnami/charts/bitnami/kubeapps/README.md

   ```

 - If you are going to use Helm to manage the certificates based on the parameters, please copy these values into the `certificate` and `key` values for a given `ingress.secrets` entry.
-- In case you are going to manage TLS secrets separately, please know that you can must a TLS secret with name *INGRESS_HOSTNAME-tls* (where *INGRESS_HOSTNAME* is a placeholder to be replaced with the hostname you set using the `ingress.hostname` parameter).
+- In case you are going to manage TLS secrets separately, please know that you must use a TLS secret with name *INGRESS_HOSTNAME-tls* (where *INGRESS_HOSTNAME* is a placeholder to be replaced with the hostname you set using the `ingress.hostname` parameter).
-- To use self-signed certificates created by Helm, set bot `ingress.tls` and `ingress.selfSigned` to `true`.
+- To use self-signed certificates created by Helm, set both `ingress.tls` and `ingress.selfSigned` to `true`.
 - If your cluster has a [cert-manager](https://github.com/jetstack/cert-manager) add-on to automate the management and issuance of TLS certificates, set `ingress.certManager` boolean to true to enable the corresponding annotations for cert-manager.

 ## Upgrading Kubeapps